awesome-astra/docs/docs/pages/aiml/aws/aws-sagemaker.md

 <img src="../../../../img/sagemaker/screenshots/sagemaker_deploy-embedding-playground.png" />

 **Step 8.** When the deploy has finished, you will see its status being reported as "In Service".
-You can run a quick test with a handy Playground-like interface available in SageMaker Studio: click on the endpoint name in the "Endpoints" tab to open it.
-Try with a JSON payload such as `{"text_inputs": ["I am here!", "So do I."]}` and hit "Send Request": the endpoint response should resemble the one shown in the screenshot, with the two embedding vectors under the `body => embedding` list-of-lists entry. _The embedding model is deployed and ready to be used in the example code.
+You can run a quick test with a handy Playground-like interface available in SageMaker Studio: click on the endpoint name in the endpoint list, then select the "Test inference" tab to open it.
+Try with a JSON payload such as `{"text_inputs": ["I am here!", "So do I."]}` and hit "Send Request" (bottom right): the endpoint response should resemble the one shown in the screenshot, with the two embedding vectors under the `body => embedding` list-of-lists entry. _The embedding model is deployed and ready to be used in the example code._

-**Step 9.** Repeat steps 4 through 7, this time _to deploy the LLM_: search in JumpStart for the model named "Llama-2-70b-chat" and choose `ml.g5.48xlarge` as instance type. _(Note: this model, made available by Meta, requires acceptance of its "End User License Agreement" and "Acceptable Use Policy" prior to use: you will be presented with a dialog to do so at deploy time, and for each model invocation as well.
+**Step 9.** Repeat steps 4 through 7, this time _to deploy the LLM_: search in JumpStart for the model named "Llama 2 70B Chat" and choose `ml.g5.48xlarge` as instance type. _(Note: this model, made available by Meta, requires acceptance of its "End User License Agreement" and "Acceptable Use Policy" prior to use: you will be presented with a dialog to do so at deploy time.
 Also, keep in mind that the deploy time for this model can well exceed twenty minutes in some cases.)_

+**Step 10.** Similarly as for the embedding model, you can test the LLM in the UI through the model's "Test inference" tab.
+Try with a payload like the following: `{"inputs": "Write a short poem about the late Paleocene.", "parameters": {"max_new_tokens": 256, "temperature": 0.6, "top_p": 0.9}}`.
+Hit the "Send Request" button (bottom right), then check the results in the right-hand panel. _(Note: the "Test inference" tab can also show Python code to use that particular endpoint through `boto3` invocations.
+This may come handy, as in most cases exemplifies more advanced usages such as how to encode a past exchange between system/assistant/user roles in the text generation request.)_

 <admonition markdown="1">
 !!! failure "This LLM cannot be currently tested in the playground"